-44. The existing protected area network (protected areas as defined in Mozambican law) can accommodate offsetting for most Mozambican biodiversity.
-The exceptions have been noted above.
-When these exceptions form part of the biodiversity impacted, the recommendation is to attempt to create privately managed or community managed protected areas to offset the biodiversity in question.
-Mozambique has invested heavily in the expansion of its protected areas network in recent years and the political appetite for new public protected areas without stabilization of both the management and the finances of existing ones is simply not there for the near to medium future.
+- ii.
+In Community Conservation Areas, extractive activities can only be permitted with the agreement of the local communities, arrived at through public consultation, and following the signing of a legal partnership contract.28 In the case of offsetting, the suggested mechanism would be for the project requiring an offset to follow this procedure and sign a legal contract for the offset to be undertaken within the community conservation area in question.
+Just as for privately managed game farms and sanctuaries, it may be that the declaration of a Reserva Natural Integral will not provide any additional degree of protection in these areas. - iii.
+In Municipal Ecological Parks, management is generally effected by the municipality, and the new Conservation Law as written is not explicit about activities that may or may not be engaged in, simply noting that human presence is allowed within these areas.29 these exceptions form part of the biodiversity impacted, the recommendation is to attempt to create privately managed or community managed protected areas to offset the biodiversity in question.
+Mozambique has invested heavily in the expansion of its protected areas network in recent years and there is little political appetite for new public protected areas without stabilization of both the management and the finances of existing ones.
 The use of privately managed or community managed models spreads co-management responsibility and financial responsibility.
-Operationally, offset developers should be required to offset into the existing protected areas network, or provide convincing scientific evidence why the existing network is not suitable and suggest an alternative.
-The offsetting proposal in this case must include technical and financial resources sufficient to create and manage the new protected area proposed, including not only costs of declaration and ongoing conservation area management but stakeholder engagement costs as well.
-32
+Operationally, offset developers should be required to offset into the existing protected areas network (including both publically and privately managed areas), or provide convincing scientific evidence why the existing network is not suitable and suggest an alternative.
+The offsetting proposal in this case must include technical and financial resources sufficient to create and manage the new protected area proposed, including not only costs of declaration and ongoing conservation area management but stakeholder engagement costs as well.30